CS682-S18/projects/project3.md

 2. You will design a thread-safe data structure to store data maintained your service.
 It is *not* required that you make the data persistent.
 3. By the deadline you must have your application deployed on the microcloud.
 Your services (all three components!) must be running at the time your solution is *graded*.
 See the [guide to running on the microcloud](https://github.com/srollins/software-dev-materials/blob/master/notes/usf_guides/microcloud.md) to ensure that your process is long running.
 4. If you are planning to work in a team you must complete the [team registration form](https://goo.gl/forms/7DAg3uCuFMQsVkef2).
 Use the following link to create your private github repository for this assignment: [Project 3](https://classroom.github.com/g/KZvuF5Lu) Note that this is a *team* assignment.
 You will find a video on how to create a team repo here: [Github Classroom Teams](https://www.youtube.com/watch?v=p17s3s2eISw)
+5. There is *no* in-person demonstration requirement for this assignment.

 ### Submission Requirements